-Study of perception of Stakeholder's of Education on any of the current issues and concerns and reporting.
-NP: It will be evaluated both by the Internal and External Examinera
+• Study of perception of Stakeholder's of Education on any of the current issues and concerns and reporting.

 NB: It will be evaluated both by the Internal and External Examiners.

 • Kumar, Chanchal & Sachedeva, M.S.
 (2017).
 Vision of Secondary Education In India in the context of 21st century.
 Twentyfirst Century Publications; First Edition edition (2015)